-The club was formed in 1993 and invited the best swimmers from Shirley Swimming Pool into the club and introduced them to competitive swimming.
-By the early 2000’s the club had become a teaching club with an emphasis on technique and strokes, swimmers could take part in up to three sessions a week including water polo and rookie lifeguard.
-Swimmers could remain with the club until they turned 13.
+The club had become a teaching and feeder club with an emphasis on technique and strokes in the 6 -13 age groups.
+Swimmers could take part in up to three sessions a week including water polo and rookie lifeguard and remain with the club until they turned 13.

-In March 2010 with the continued success in local competition and ever increasing numbers, the pool operator decided to offer swimmers who wanted to progress their swimming the chance to remain at Shirley Swimming Pool.
+In March 2010 with the continued success in local competition and ever increasing numbers, Dave Perry decided to offer swimmers who wanted to progress their swimming the chance to remain at Shirley Swimming Pool.
 The club was restructured and registered with the ASA club code SDOS.
 More hours were made available for training and land training was introduced.

-From its reregistration the club has evolved and gone from strength to strength , having great success at County, Regional, National and International level.
+From its reregistration the club has evolved and gone from strength to strength , having success at County, Regional and National level.

 The club has also enjoyed Regional success increasing qualification at this level year after year with its first qualifier in 2012 through to a club record 15 qualifiers in 2017.
 The club have also won a multitude of medals at Regional level, in 2014 Filip Fraczek-Krygier became a Regional Champion in the boys 11 years 200m freestyle.
 In 2015 Amy Thompson (16) won a Bronze Medal in the 50m Breaststroke becoming the first swimmer from the club to win a medal at the youth/open championships.

 Later that year Amy Thompson (16) and Filip Fraczek-Krygier (13) qualified for the ASA Summer Nationals for the first time in the clubs history, Amy in the 50m Breaststroke and Filip in the 50m Freestyle.